astronomer/docs/astro/secrets-backend.md

 - Access to AWS SSM Parameter Store.
 - A valid AWS Access Key ID and Secret Access Key.

-#### Step 1: Write an Airflow Variable or Connection to AWS Parameter Store
+#### Step 1: Create an Airflow Variable or Connection in AWS Parameter Store

 To start, add an Airflow variable or connection as a secret to Parameter Store for testing.
 You will use this secret to test your backend's functionality in Step 3, so it can be either a real or placeholder value.
 For instructions, read AWS documentation on how to do so via the [AWS Systems Manager Console](https://docs.aws.amazon.com/systems-manager/latest/userguide/parameter-create-console.html), the [AWS CLI](https://docs.aws.amazon.com/systems-manager/latest/userguide/param-create-cli.html), or [Tools for Windows PowerShell](https://docs.aws.amazon.com/systems-manager/latest/userguide/param-create-ps.html).